-58.392G Psychology of Sports In Education S1 or S2 L2
+58.392G Psychology of Sports in Education

 The role, both real and ideal, of sport and related physical activities in educational programs.
 Emphasis on the psychological effects of various practices, interactions with out-of-school influences such as community professional sport, and the importance of analysing and catering for individual differences in a complex area of increasing societal importance.
 Critical examination of developmental rates, ranges and limitations.